 Love 'em or not?
-Here's how to have your say about grizzly bears in the North Cascades
+Here's how to have your say about grizzly bears in North Cascades

 - Woman killed in wrong-way collision with ambulance on I-5

 The open houses will not be formal hearings but will give people a chance to ask questions and submit written comments.
 For Seattle-area residents, the closest will be 6-8 p.m. at Renton Community Center, 1715 S.E.
 Maple Valley Highway, on Feb.
-24. Other open houses will be 6-8 p.m. at the following locations:
+24. Other open houses will be 6-8 p.m. at these locations:

 - Cle Elum – Feb.
 13 at Putnam Centennial Center

-Note: This story was corrected Jan.
-12. The Fish and Wildlife Service updated the Feb.
-21 Bellingham open-house site to Oxford Suites.
-An earlier version of this story gave the site as Bellingham Technical College.